Linus Torvalds: Linux

+In 2008, Torvalds stated that he used the Fedora Linux distribution because it had fairly good support for the PowerPC processor architecture, which he favored at the time.
+He confirmed this in a 2012 interview.
+Torvalds abandoned GNOME for a while after the release of GNOME 3.0, saying, "The developers have apparently decided that it's 'too complicated' to actually do real work on your desktop, and have decided to make it really annoying to do".
+He then switched to Xfce.
+In 2013, Torvalds resumed using GNOME, noting that "they have extensions now that are still much too hard to find; but with extensions you can make your desktop look almost as good as it used to look two years ago".

 The Linux Foundation currently sponsors Torvalds so he can work full-time on improving Linux.

+In 2012, while giving a talk at Aalto University, Torvalds said "fuck you" and raised his middle finger after criticizing the company Nvidia, which specializes in GPU technology.
+He said Nvidia was, at the time, the single worst company he has dealt with in the development of the kernel.
+In the talk, he also discussed other elements of computing.

 Torvalds is known for vocally disagreeing with other developers on the Linux kernel mailing list.
 Calling himself a "really unpleasant person", he explained, "I'd like to be a nice person and curse less and encourage people to grow rather than telling them they are idiots.
 I'm sorry—I tried, it's just not in me."
 His attitude, which he considers necessary for making his points clear, has drawn criticism from Intel programmer Sage Sharp and systemd developer Lennart Poettering, among others.

 On Sunday, 16 September 2018, the Linux kernel Code of Conflict was suddenly replaced by a new Code of Conduct based on the Contributor Covenant.
 Shortly thereafter, in the release notes for Linux 4.19-rc4, Torvalds apologized for his behavior, calling his personal attacks of the past "unprofessional and uncalled for" and announced a period of "time off" to "get some assistance on how to understand people's emotions and respond appropriately".
 It soon transpired that these events followed The New Yorker approaching Torvalds with a series of questions critical of his conduct.
 Following the release of Linux 4.19 on 22 October 2018, Torvalds returned to maintaining the kernel.

+In 2024, amidst the Russian invasion of Ukraine, some developers were excluded from the list of Linux kernel maintainers, seemingly over being Russian or using Russian email addresses.
+Torvalds commented: "I'm Finnish.
+Did you think I'd be supporting Russian aggression?".
+Some developers, along with a part of Linux users, noted the lack of public clarity about that move.
+Later Torvalds claimed that he acted according to government compliance requirements and due to legal issues around Russia.